-David Kerr’s work in TV and commercials has made him one of Britain’s most sought-after comedy directors and won him a Best Comedy BAFTA.
+David Kerr’s work in film, TV and commercials has made him one of Britain’s most sought-after comedy directors.

-In May this year, BBC One broadcast his A Midsummer Night’s Dream, a bold new feature-length version of Shakespeare’s comedy starring Matt Lucas and Maxine Peake, from a script by Russell T Davies.
+In May 2016, BBC One broadcast his A Midsummer Night’s Dream, a bold new feature-length version of Shakespeare’s comedy starring Matt Lucas and Maxine Peake, from a script by Russell T Davies.

 The Radio Times called it “Stunningly ballsy…utterly life-affirming.”

 “The funniest, cleverest, most imaginative and original television I have seen.”
 That’s how The Times summed up Inside No.9, written by League of Gentlemen Reece Shearsmith and Steve Pemberton for BBC2.
 David directed the entire first series.

 Inside No.9, with a stellar cast including Gemma Arterton, won a double award at the 2014 Banff Media Festival: Best Comedy and Best Entertainment.
 In 2015, it won the RTS Award for Best Comedy Performance.

 Recent commercials include: